 Vote.
 Of course, vote.
-We just had the biggest turnout ever, for what even Pres.
-Trump’s top elections official said was the most secure election ever, something confirmed by about 60 judges and elections officials in every single state.
+In 2020, we had the biggest turnout ever, for what even former President Trump’s top elections official said was the most secure election ever, something confirmed by about 60 judges and elections officials in every single state.
 All of that was democracy at its best.

 Consciously avoid spreading untruths.
 Be the type of person Soviet dissident writer Aleksandr Solzhenitsyn extolled in his 1970 Nobel lecture: “The simple act of an ordinary brave man is not to participate in lies, not to support false actions.”

-Make state elections more fair.
+Make state elections fairer.
 Join the efforts to create a nonpartisan redistricting committee to reshape electoral districts so the process is not controlled by either Democrats or Republicans in the state legislature.
 Sign on to the movement with Fair Districts PA.

 Teach, or advocate for more, civics in schools.
-Remember laughing at the idiocy of newly-elected Alabama Senator (former Auburn football coach) Tommy Tuberville who didn’t seem to know the three branches of government?
+Remember laughing at the idiocy of Alabama Senator (former Auburn football coach) Tommy Tuberville who didn’t seem to know the three branches of government?
 That’s not funny.
-We need Americans who know how America works—from how a law is made, to who makes them, who is supposed to defend them (including the president!), to why civic engagement matters.
+We need Americans who know how America works — from how a law is made, to who makes them, who is supposed to defend them (including the president!), to why civic engagement matters.

 Be a better citizen of your city, one small thing at a time.

 Celebrate those who are doing the right thing, whether Republican or Democrat, especially when it’s brave.
 See, for example, Utah Sen. Mitt Romney.
-Or, closer to home, Republican City Commissioner Al Schmidt.
+Or, closer to home, Republican City Commissioner-turned-PA Secretary of State Al Schmidt.

 Push our elected leaders to listen to real people.
 Like, not just members of the media, pundits, lobbyists or each other.
 Chances are they’ll be surprised about what people actually care about.
 Hear what local philanthropist/businessman Richard Vague learned after 2016, when he took a cross-country tour to talk with middle class voters all over America.